jonasw234/shellver/README.md

 ```

 # TODO
-⬚ `msfvenom` payloads where no compatible `msfpc` payload exists (e.g. shellcode) don’t automatically spawn a shell yet
 ⬚ Sanity check for user inputs and ask for corrections
 ⬚ Make it possible to use non-default network interfaces when you have more than one
+☒ `msfvenom` payloads where no compatible `msfpc` payload exists (e.g. shellcode) don’t automatically spawn a shell yet (done, but code needs refactoring)

 # Thanks to
 * [The original shellver](https://github.com/0xR0/shellver)